cloudify-cosmo/docs.getcloudify.org/content/working_with/service_now/about_app/_index.md

 * x_clop2_cloudify.admin : Application admin role where the user will have access to application menu and all of the modules, the ability to select all of the config records despite being customized to be for a specific group , can also see all records in the deployments and executions tables.
 * x_clop2_cloudify.user : Application user role where the user will have access to the catalog resources from the service portal and the ability to select the config records that are either assigned to the user group or with no group specified to it.

+> **Note** : In the versions >= 3 the user role have been extended to see the application menu where the users will have access to define configs and see their executions progress.

 You can watch this video that explains the roles :